 Under GDPR, individuals have the right to erasure and the right to data portability.
 Companies must remove the data they have on a person if requested to by the individual, and they must facilitate the transfer of a person’s information from their systems to another system using an open standard electronic format that is in common use.

 Accelerated breach notification

 Breach notification timelines are greatly accelerated in GDPR.
 The supervisory authority must be notified within 72 hours of the breach.
 This notification must include the relevant details of the breach including the number of victims impacted, and personal records disclosed, likely consequences to victims due to the breach, how the company is handling the breach, and what the company will do to mitigate possible adverse effects of the breach.
 This accelerated schedule will require businesses to have a much more robust incident response and investigative procedures as well as effective coordination of incident response, legal, investigative, and executive teams.

 Data protection officer

 Much like HIPAA’s privacy officer requirement, GDPR requires public authorities and organizations to have a data protection officer when their core business involves large-scale processing or monitoring of individuals.
 The data protection officer must be a senior person in the organization who reports to executive management.
 They must have the freedom to operate independently from the rest of the company and be provided with adequate resources to perform their role.

 We live in an incredibly globalized world, one where businesses of all sizes work with customers spread around the world.
 GDPR has a wide-ranging impact on these companies, so it is important to understand its requirements.
-In addition to what has been presented here, the Microsoft Office Modern Workplace episode on GDPR provides some excellent guidance.
 Begin the process now to position your company to operate and thrive under GDPR.
 The deadline for companies to comply with this regulation is May 25, 2018.